Austria

 Great for

-- Families relocating for corporate roles in finance, fashion, design, or consulting
+- Families relocating for corporate roles in finance, UN/diplomatic, or international organisations (Vienna hosts the UN, OPEC, IAEA)

 Watch out for